fedhere/SaturnineQuail-pedagogy/Chapter03/Lecture.md

 There are a few things to note about the Gaussian distribution and our particular choice of example.
 First, our example has a limited support.
 That is, $x$ can only take on values between $0\%$ and $100\%$.
 Gaussian dsitributions are defined on an infinite support (*i.e.,* $x$ can be any value between negative infinity and infinity; the mathematical way to say that is $x \in \mathbb{R})$, so technically what we have here is called a **truncated normal distribution.** For the purposes of this example though, the differences aren't relevant (especially because with a small $\sigma$ the probability of getting values <0 or >100 is very very low in our example, <0.3%).

 Also note how we asked different types of questions in the leaky faucet example and the test example.
-In the former we asked "What is the probability of observing *exactly* four drops in one minute?"
+In the former, we asked, "What is the probability of observing *exactly* four drops in one minute?"
 And in the latter we asked "What is the probability that a student scored *between* an $80\%$ and a $90\%$?"
-For a discrete distribution its probabiliy *mass* function (PMF) $P(k)$ gives the direct probability of observing exactly $k$.
+For a discrete distribution, its probability *mass* function (PMF) $P(k)$ gives the direct probability of observing exactly $k$.

-But if the support is continuous, as in the case of a Gaussian distribution, there are inifinitely many values the function could take in any given interval of that support.
+But if the support is continuous, as in the case of a Gaussian distribution, there are infinitely many values the function could take in any given interval of that support.
 So we can only define the probability $P(X\pm dx)$ of a continuous distribution as the probability the variable will take a value within a range $dx$, which can be as small or large as we want.
+We can, for example, (and this will be important in the next lecture), as $P(X \geq 0.05)$ or $P(X \leq 0.05)$.

 It's also important to discuss special cases of the Guassian/Normal distribution where $\mu=0$ and $\sigma=1$.
 We give this distribution a specific name: the **Standard** Normal Distribution.
+In this case, $P(X \geq -1)  \cup P(X \leq 1) == 68.2$\% and $P(X \geq -2)  \cup P(X \leq2 ) = 95.4$\%.
+In the next section, we will see why (and in the next lecture we will leverage this fact to disprove hypotheses).

 ## Moments of a Distribution